 It would be difficult to match the transaction period between October 2020 and March 2021, where interest rates were at their all-time historical low.
 With that note, don't expect the sale numbers to trend down for long, if at all.

 Buyers will continue to closely follow the Marin market, with millennials playing a considerable role over the next five years.
 Looking to upgrade from their first or second homes or, in some cases, trying to acquire a second home, this generation will be the first sizable buyer pool to take advantage of the shift to remote work.
-Whether it's a fully remote schedule or hybrid model, Marin is just close enough to allow the tech industry to live where they want while remaining within commuting distance of central business areas.
+Whether it's a fully remote schedule or a hybrid model, Marin is just close enough to allow the tech industry to live where they want while remaining within commuting distance of central business areas.

 The good news for conventional buyers across all sectors is institutional investors seem to be steering clear of many California markets and, similar to other markets across the country, avoiding luxury homes altogether.
 While this could change farther down the line, it currently lessens the chance of competing against cash offers from bottomless pockets.